swissi2000/Test/docs/ProbeRectangularHole.md

 ### Parameter C: Rectangular Hole Indicator
 Parameter C1  indicates to the probing cycle that a rectangular hole needs to be measured and not just a single Channel/Slot.
-Both Channel/Slot probing cycles in the X and Y direction will be completed before displaying/printing results and setting WCS.
+Both Channel/Slot probing cycles in the X and Y direction will be completed before displaying/printing results.

 ### Parameter Z: Probing Height
 Sets the Z-Position for the probe to drop down to to measure the Rectangular Hole surfaces.